Medicine Preparation Academy

 9. Your Future in Medicine

 Reflect on what you have most enjoyed on the course, and what this means for your next decisions.
-Gain further advice in how to continue preparing for a future in Medicine, and get excited for your upcoming success!
+Gain further advice in how to continue preparing for a future in Medicine, and be motivated for your upcoming success!

 Rise to our Mock Hospital Challenge!